ICRAR/daliuge/docs/dataflow.rst

   is then filled with scheduling block parameters.
 This generates a *Logical Graph*, expressing a pipeline with resource-oblivious dataflow constructs.

-* Using profiling information of pipeline components and COMP hardware resources, the |daliuge| prototype then "translates" a Logical Graph into a *Physical Graph Template*, which prescribes a manifest of ALL DROPs without specifying their physical locations.
+* Using profiling information of pipeline components and COMP hardware resources, the |daliuge| prototype then "translates" a Logical Graph into a *Physical Graph Template*, which prescribes a manifest of ALL Drops without specifying their physical locations.

 * Once the information on resource availability (e.g. compute node, storage, etc.) is presented,
-  |daliuge| associates each DROP in the physical graph template with an available resource unit
+  |daliuge| associates each Drop in the physical graph template with an available resource unit
   in order to meet pre-defined requirements such as performance, cost, etc.
-  Doing so essentially transforms the physical graph template into a *Physical Graph*, consisting of inter-connected DROPs mapped onto a given set of resources.
+  Doing so essentially transforms the physical graph template into a *Physical Graph*, consisting of inter-connected Drops mapped onto a given set of resources.

-* Before an observation starts, |daliuge| deploys all the DROPs onto these resources as per the location information stated in the physical graph.
-The deployment process is facilitated through :doc:`managers`, which are daemon processes managing deployed DROPs on designated resources.
+* Before an observation starts, |daliuge| deploys all the Drops onto these resources as per the location information stated in the physical graph.
+The deployment process is facilitated through :doc:`managers`, which are daemon processes managing deployed Drops on designated resources.

-* Once an observation starts, the graph :ref:`graph.execution` cascades down the graph edges through either data DROPs that triggers its next consumers or application DROPs that produces its next outputs.
-When all DROPs are in the **COMPLETED** state, some data DROPs are persistently preserved as Science Products by using an explicit persist consumer, which very likely will be specifically dedicated to a certain science data product.
+* Once an observation starts, the graph :ref:`graph.execution` cascades down the graph edges through either data Drops that triggers its next consumers or application Drops that produces its next outputs.
+When all Drops are in the **COMPLETED** state, some data Drops are persistently preserved as Science Products by using an explicit persist consumer, which very likely will be specifically dedicated to a certain science data product.